SatCloP/pyrtlib/docs/source/examples/plot_model_cloudy.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-9

-This example shows how to use the :py:class:`pyrtlib.tb_spectrum.TbCloudRTE` method to calculate brightness temperature from Satellite in cloudy condition
+This example shows how to use the :py:class:`pyrtlib.tb_spectrum.TbCloudRTE` method to calculate brightness temperature from satellite (upwelling) in cloudy condition

 ..
 GENERATED FROM PYTHON SOURCE LINES 9-73